openebs/website/website/src/blogs/openebs-0-7-release-pushes-cstor-storage-engine-to-field-trials.md

 In my opinion, OpenEBS 0.7 decidedly will be remembered as a release that brought the coming of age of several different OpenEBS projects like [Litmus](https://github.com/openebs/litmus), [Node Disk Manager for Kubernetes (NDM)](https://github.com/openebs/node-disk-manager) and [OpenEBS cStor](/docs/concepts/cstor?__hstc=216392137.c9fd9f8df74ffca9b73b72bd793ad982.1580119894211.1580119894211.1580119894211.1&amp;__hssc=216392137.1.1580119894211&amp;__hsfp=3765904294).
 OpenEBS 0.7 is equipped to successfully deliver a comprehensive storage solution for DevOps persona, providing capabilities for automating Storage management in their Kubernetes Clusters.

-By the way, if you have not yet, don’t forget to claim your free access to [MayaOnline](https://mayaonline.io/).
-You will be surprised by how easy it can be to visualize and manage your storage needs.

 We would welcome more contributions to the survey mentioned above, whether you are an OpenEBS user (yet) or not: [https://www.surveymonkey.com/r/BRDCCWY](https://www.surveymonkey.com/r/BRDCCWY)

 What makes this project great is your support and feedback!
 Please reach out to us on Slack or comment below. [https://slack.openebs.io](https://slack.openebs.io/?__hstc=216392137.c9fd9f8df74ffca9b73b72bd793ad982.1580119894211.1580119894211.1580119894211.1&amp;__hssc=216392137.1.1580119894211&amp;__hsfp=3765904294)/